 Comparing the way you play the game of basketball as an adult compared to how you played as a youth brings out some interesting insights.
 Most of us during our youth playing days hope to be the star of the team, score the most points, and make the game winning shot.
 While these desires may still hold true when playing the game as an adult, I feel that for myself the way I view success on the court is quiet different than how I used to view it.
 Playing in a local adult men’s basketball league last winter really brought this to light.
 As you grow up your priorities will hopefully change and this will often make you a better person and basketball player.
 Today, I want to do something a bit different and offer three basic insights that can only be learned through years of playing basketball and becoming more mature as a person.

 Wow, that sounds almost too simple, right?
 But when you really break it down following this tenant of basketball wisdom can be more difficult than it first appears.
 Shot selection and passing is really where this lesson shines.
 It is important to realize that great teams made up of great players are willing to pass up good shots to continue to move to ball to find a GREAT shot.
 Just because you are open does not make the shot great.
+You can click to read more about basketball and know how tips and tricks on how you can play basketball with the right equipment.

 To follow this tenant of good basketball I want you to think about the game in a different way.
 If you are the type of player who keeps up with their individual stats during the game you should try to stop this habit.
 It will ultimately impact how you make decision and give you a bias to try to score points on your own.
 Instead, think of each decision as whether it is the best decision you can make for your team and whether that decision is increasing the likelihood that the possession will end up in a bucket.
 This way you no longer worry about yourself and you try to focus your energy on great decision-making, which leads to becoming a more mature, better basketball player.